 Sober Living Programs

-A sober living program is a type of transitional housing program that helps people in recovery learn how to live an independent, sober lifestyle.
-High-quality sober living homes are group housing environments that are supportive, safe, clean and substance free.
+A sober living program is a type of transitional housing program that helps people in recovery learn how to live an independent, sober lifestyle after completing a formal Librium treatment program, like residential rehab.
+High-quality sober living homes are group housing environments that are supportive, safe, clean, and substance-free.

 One of the main benefits of a sober living home is that it not only provides the client with a sober place to live, but it also offers additional recovery support services, such as: